OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 - **Ranges** are used to create and place **Tables**, **Charts**, **Shapes**, and other data visualization or organization objects.
 - A **Worksheet** contains collections of those data objects that are present in the individual sheet.
 - **Workbooks** contain collections of some of those data objects (such as **Tables**) for the entire **Workbook**.

+The complete list of Office Scripts API objects is detailed in the [ExcelScript package](/javascript/api/office-scripts/excelscript?view=office-scripts).

 ## Workbook